tokkonopapa/WordPress-IP-Geo-Block/cookie-policy.md

 - `lang`
   Every brower can set [language preferences][LangPrefer].
-This website fetches your 1st language preference to navigate you to the apropriate pages.
+This website fetches your 1st language preference temporarily to navigate you to the apropriate pages.
 It will be deleted if you close your browser.

 - `cookie`
   It keeps positive value if your browser accepts cookie.
 It expires next one